Skip to main content

 rootElementSelector

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 A selector used to find a DOM element that Happo will use as the container.
-In most cases, you should leave this empty and let Happo figure out the root element itself.
-But in some cases its useful to override the default behavior and provide a different root.
-An example would be if you have wrapper components that you don't want to be part of the screenshot.
+In most cases, leave this empty and let Happo determine the root element automatically.
+However, in some cases it's useful to override the default behavior and provide a different root.
+For example, if you have wrapper components that you don't want to be part of the screenshot.

 module.exports = {